 I’ve had several versions of shredded beef recipes over the past few years for the Instant Pot.
 It took me a while to get the prefect shredded beef for our Mexican dishes.
 After a few different trial and errors, I settled on this recipe for shredded beef tacos, tostadas, or enchiladas.

-You can use canned or your own recipe of stewed tomatoes.
-When I first started making this I would use canned organic stewed tomatoes, but have since starting using stewed tomatoes I jar myself.
-This recipe is a little spicy with the addition of the cayenne, so if you prefer less heat exclude the pepper.
+You can use canned tomatoes or your own recipe of stewed tomatoes.
+When I first started making this, I would use canned organic stewed tomatoes, but have since starting using stewed tomatoes I jar myself.
+This recipe is a little spicy with the addition of the cayenne, so if you prefer less heat, exclude the pepper.
 I hope you enjoy!

 Prep & Cook Time

 1 hour 40 min